What Is Stage 1 Mesothelioma?

 Stage 1 Mesothelioma Prognosis

 A mesothelioma prognosis describes the likely course the disease will take.
-Patients diagnosed with stage 1 pleural mesothelioma have a good prognosis, meaning they have a longer life expectancy based on higher survival rates.
+Patients diagnosed with stage 1 pleural mesothelioma have a better prognosis than late-stage patients, meaning they have a longer life expectancy based on higher survival rates.

 As the earliest stage, stage 1 mesothelioma has the most treatment options.
 Catching the disease in its earliest stage allows doctors to provide treatments which can greatly extend your lifespan.

 Life expectancy describes the average amount of time a patient can expect to live after being diagnosed.
-Naturally, patients diagnosed during stage 1 have the longest life expectancy by stage.
+Naturally, patients diagnosed during stage 1 have the longest life expectancy of all four mesothelioma stages.

-A mesothelioma survival rate measures the percentage of people with the disease who survive for a certain amount of years after diagnosis.
+Mesothelioma survival rates measure the percentage of people with the disease who survive for a certain number of years after diagnosis.

 As with life expectancy, patients diagnosed with stage 1 mesothelioma can expect comparatively high survival rates.